When is Play Area Sampling Required?

 Former agricultural use is a common one

-Often times for new or proposed child care centers, there is some confusion as to when outdoor play areas need to be sampled.
+Often times for new or proposed child care centers, there is some confusion as to when outdoor play areas need to be sampled as part of any environmental services.

 Soil samples are generally required when there is a potential for children to have direct contact with the underlying soil or fill material.
 This includes play areas constructed on natural grass or topsoil, or having permeable surfacing with a minimal thickness (such as woodchips or rubber pellets).